tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/open-a-pull-request.md

 ***looks_4*** The pull request only resolves the issue(s) mentioned and nothing more

 ## Submission and Subsequent Reviews
 When you’re ready, create a pull request and fill out the pull request template.
-Afterward, a member of our team will review your code.
+We have set up several GitHub actions to automatically check your pull request.
+If any checks are not passed, please resolve the issue.
+After all of the checks have passed, a member of our team will review your code.

 If the pull request severely violates any guidelines in our contribution guide, the pull request may be immediately rejected.